tweag/python-monorepo-example/2018-09-27-capability.md

 ---
 title: "capability: ReaderT pattern without boilerplate"
 shortTitle: Announcing capability
-author: Andreas Hermann & Arnaud Spiwack
+author: Andreas Herrmann & Arnaud Spiwack
 ---

 Let's talk about the [ReaderT pattern][readert].
 Ostensibly, this is a